gregpalmr/alluxio-trino-edge-cache/README.md

      cp alluxio-enterprise-304-SNAPSHOT/lib/alluxio-underfs-emon-s3a-304-SNAPSHOT.jar ./jars/

-If you intend to access a Hadoop filesystem, then you can copy a version of the Hadoop under store interface jar files as well, using the commands:
+If you intend to access a Hadoop file system, then you can copy a version of the Hadoop under store interface jar files as well, using the commands:

      cp alluxio-enterprise-304-SNAPSHOT/lib/alluxio-underfs-emon-hadoop-3.3-304-SNAPSHOT.jar ./jars/